deepketo/bankconnect-android/README.md

-# bankconnect-demo
-Steps to integrate FinBox bankconnect SDK
+# Sample Project for BankConnect Android Client SDK

 ## Steps to start